District Mission Statement

 Parent/Guardian(s) with Disabilities

-Parent/Guardians with disabilities will be afforded an equal opportunity to participate in the service, programs and activities of the district, particularly those which are designed for parental involvement and are directly related to their child’s academic and/or disciplinary progress (e.g. parent/teacher conferences, and/or meetings with other school personnel).
+Parents/Guardians with disabilities will be afforded an equal opportunity to participate in the service, programs and activities of the district, particularly those which are designed for parental involvement and are directly related to their child’s academic and/or disciplinary progress (e.g. parent/teacher conferences, and/or meetings with other school personnel).

 Parental Involvement

 The school district believes that children succeed when there is a strong partnership between home and school.
 This partnership thrives on open communication between parent/guardians and the school, parental involvement in their child’s education, and parental responsibility for all aspects of their child’s education.
-Parent/Guardians can become partners in their child’s education by:
+Parents/Guardians can become partners in their child’s education by:

 ● Becoming familiar with their child’s school activities and academic program, including special programs offered by the district;